Cranes arriving to start removing wreckage from deadly Baltimore bridge collapse

 Booms were placed to prevent any spreading of oil, and state environmental officials were sampling the water and air.

-At the moment there are containers hanging dangerously off the side of the ship, Gilreath said, adding, “We’re trying to keep our first responders … as safe as possible.”
+Containers are hanging dangerously off the side of the ship, Gilreath said, adding, “We’re trying to keep our first responders … as safe as possible.”

 The governors of New York and New Jersey offered to take on cargo shipments that have been disrupted, to try to minimize supply chain problems.